| |

 • 3/4 cup semi-sweet chocolate chips

 Add dry ingredients to the wet and mix with a wooden spoon or on low speed with a hand mixer or stand mixer.
-Drop onto a greased baking sheet.
-Bake for 10-12 mins, adding a few extra minutes if the dough is still soft.
+Drop by spoonfuls onto a greased baking sheet.
+Bake for 10-12 minutes, adding a few extra minutes if the dough is still soft.

 Camping Skillet Cookie

-This skillet cookie has been perfectly cooked, you can tell by the lightly golden brown edges and soft center.
+This skillet cookie has been perfectly cooked, as you can see by the lightly golden brown edges and soft center.
 Next time we are making a skillet peanut butter cookie with sugar-free chocolate chunks and less sugar for momma.

 • When cooking with cast iron, be sure to season the surface first.